* China plan could undermine confidence in East Asia - ASEAN

 China has said previously it will respect freedom of navigation in the South China Sea and that it has no intention of trying to restrict access.

-The United States is refocusing its military attention on the Asia-Pacific region after a decade of war in Afghanistan.
-Some analysts have expressed concern the U.S. strategic shift could embolden the Philippines and former foe Vietnam to take a tougher stance in territorial disputes with Beijing.
+The United States has been refocusing its military attention on Asia, emboldening its long-time ally the Philippines and former foe Vietnam to take a tougher stance against Beijing.

 China claims virtually the entire South China Sea.
 ASEAN members the Philippines, Vietnam, Brunei and Malaysia claim various parts, as does Taiwan.

 The territorial wrangle is a challenge to Southeast Asia, exposing how deeply its nations have been polarised by China’s expanding economic and political influence in the region.

 Tensions over the sea have simmered for decades but now it was difficult for ASEAN members to unite because they had competing claims, said Richard Bitzinger, senior fellow at the S. Rajaratnam School of International Studies in Singapore.

 “The Chinese have painted themselves into a corner with the South China Sea issue by raising it to a fundamental issue of national sovereignty on a par with Tibet or Taiwan that makes compromise difficult,” Bitzinger said.

 Philippine President Benigno Aquino said he had asked his foreign minister to verify the plan and that, if confirmed, Manila would lodge a diplomatic note or formal protest.